edemirnl/edemirnl/README.md

-- 👋 Hi, I’m edemir
+- 👋 Hi, I’m Emrullah
 - 👀 I’m interested in Azure Cloud and Web Design
-- 🌱 I’m currently learning Azure
+- 🌱 I’m currently learning IaC and Javascript
-- 💞️ I’m looking to collaborate on Cloud Teqnologies
 - 📫 How to reach me edemirnl@outlook.com

 <!---